ksu-cs-textbooks/cc315/content/00-introduction/04-syllabus/_index.md

 The assigments for this course is delivered through Python programming language.

 All activities are individual effort.
-“Group” work is not permitted.
+'Group' work is not permitted.

 ###  Codio